-- A students who lacks entry level skills in math, English, science, etc., will be provided related studies. - \\ Baseline competencies are taken from the high school Business and Computer Technology program.
+- Total hours required for completion of this program may be reduced through articulation agreements with local High Schools/Vocational Centers.
+Local demands for notetaking skills may be implemented through Continuing Education, Adult Education, Industry Services, etc. - A student who lack entry level skills in math, English, science, etc., will be provided related studies tutorial. - Baseline competencies are taken from the high school Business and Computer Technology program.
 Students who can document mastery of these competencies should not receive duplicate instruction.
-Students who cannot demonstrate mastery will be required to do so. - \\\ Prior to enrollment in Document Formatting and Production (BOT 1113), students will be required to key straight-copy material at a minimum of 35 GWPM, on a 5-minute timed writing, with a maximum of 1 error per minute.
-Students who do not demonstrate this level of proficiency will be required to enroll in Introduction to Keyboarding (BOT 1013). - \\\\ The transcription electives will be chosen from Machine Transcription (BOT 1513), Medical Machine Transcription I (BOT 2523), and Medical Machine Transcription II (BOT 2533).
+Students who cannot demonstrate mastery will be required to do so. - Prior to enrollment in Document Formatting and Production (BOT 1113), students will be required to key straight-copy material at a minimum of 35 GWPM, on a 5-minute timed writing, with a maximum of 1 error per minute.
+Students who do not demonstrate this level of proficiency will be required to enroll in Introduction to Keyboarding (BOT 1013).